dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 - Linux multipathing requirements
 - If using Snapshot feature, satisfy all Volume Snapshot requirements
 - If enabling CSM for Authorization, please refer to the [Authorization deployment steps](../../../../authorization/deployment/) first
+- If using Powerpath , install the PowerPath for Linux requirements

 ### Install Helm 3